-The Hall current flows at high latitudes are derived from CHAMP scalar magnetometer records along the satellite orbits according to the method that was proposed by Ritter et al. (2004b).
-These calculations make use of a current model consisting of a series of infinite current stripes at an altitude of 110 km, the magnetic field of which corresponds to the measured values.
-The model does not take
+The Hall current flows at high latitudes are derived from CHAMP scalar magnetometer records along the satellite orbits according to the method that was proposed presented by Ritter et al. (2004b).
+This method of Hall current estimation from scalar magnetometer records of satellites was proposed for the first time by Olsen (1996).
+These calculations make use of a current model consisting of a series of 160 infinite current stripes lines, which were placed at an altitude of 110 km and separated by 1° in latitude. , the magnetic field of which corresponds to the measured values.

-- 230 into account the contributions from field-aligned and Pedersen currents, measured at CHAMP altitudes.
-The comparison with ground-based geomagnetic variations of the horizontal component that considers only the contributions from the ionospheric Hall current field, because the contributions from the field-aligned and the Pedersen currents cancel there each other, showed the applicability with high reliability of the modelling assumptions by Ritter et al. (2004b) even for the estimation of - the Hall currents.

-The density of ionisation in the near noon hours at latitudes of $75^{\circ} < \Phi < 80^{\circ}$ decreases from summer to winter season by about an order of magnitude (Feldstein et al., 1975a).
-The PE current density amounts during winter to ~0.1 A/m, which makes it difficult to be measured adequately by magnetometers onboard of satellites.
-Because of that we investigate in this study summer storms

-240 only: three storms with CHAMP orbits in the midday-midnight plane and three in the dawn-dusk plane (listed in Table 1).
-Five of the storms are described in the appendix / supplementary material to this paper.
+- 305 line currents were related to the current strength I according to the Biot-Savart law.
+The strength of each of the 160 line currents were derived from an inversion of the observed field residuals using a least-square fitting approach.
+The model does not take into account the contributions from field-aligned and Pedersen currents, measured at CHAMP altitudes.
+The comparison with ground-based geomagnetic variations of the horizontal component that considers only the contributions from the - 310 ionospheric Hall current field, because the contributions from the field-aligned and the Pedersen currents largely cancel there each other (Fukushima, 1976), showed the applicability with high reliability of the modelling assumptions by Ritter et al. (2004b) even particularly for the estimation of the Hall currents. - The density level of ionisation in the near noon hours at latitudes of $75^{\circ} < \Phi < 80^{\circ}$ decreases 315 from summer to winter season by about an order of magnitude (Feldstein et al., 1975a).
+The PE current density strength amounts during winter to ~0.1 A/m, which makes it difficult to be measured adequately by magnetometers onboard of satellites.
+Because of that we investigate in this study summer storms only: three storms with CHAMP orbits in the midday-midnight plane and three in the dawn-dusk plane (listed in Table 1).
+Here, we describe only one of these storms, namely that of - 320 May 29-30, 2003.
+Five of the The five other storms are described in the appendix / supplementary material to this paper.